QuiteAFancyEmerald/Holy-Unblocker/README.md

 After you have selected a decent VPS, use Cloudflare for the DNS records for both the site and the subdomains for the proxies.

 This is an example of DNS records involving Heroku.
-Self-hosting wil require `A records` preferably.
+Self-hosting will require `A records` preferably.
 <img src="https://cdn.discordapp.com/attachments/725506757291671663/756659513179766844/unknown.png" width="500" height="154"></img>

 - `a.deepsoil.ml` is being used for Node Unblocker.